isl-org/Open3D/docs/tutorial/t_reconstruction_system/dense_slam.rst

 Dense RGB-D SLAM
 -------------------------------------
 Equipped with the fast volumetric reconstruction backend, we in addition provide a dense RGB-D SLAM system using frame-to-model tracking.
+The example can be found at ``examples/python/t_reconstruction_system/dense_slam.py`` for the cmd line version and ``examples/python/t_reconstruction_system/dense_slam_gui.py`` for a GUI.
+Similar cpp versions can be found at ``examples/cpp/DenseSLAM.cpp`` and ``examples/cpp/DenseSLAMGUI.cpp``.

 Disclaimer
 ``````````